 - Self-directed quiet activities with adult help as needed, intended to help each child unwind at the end of a busy day

 Our teachers are experienced and, in each of our three programs, at least one holds a degree in early childhood education.
-In the infant and toddler program, our ratio is one teacher for every three children.
 We have a ratio of 1:7, or often less, for our preschoolers.